Links on Android Authority may earn us a commission. Learn more.

 Showrunner Steve Yockey told The New York Times that the show would also continue to draw influence from Alfred Hitchcock, likely using “a new Hitchcock movie for Cassie to stumble into.”

-The new storyline sees Cassie globetrotting once again, and she is indeed fighting her past demons in AA.
+Sure enough, the season 2 storyline sees Cassie globetrotting once again, and she is indeed fighting her past demons in AA.
 The new season features numerous doppelgangers, harking back to Hitchcock’s Vertigo most obviously.
 We also catch hints of Rear Window and more of the master of suspense’s influence throughout.

 Cassie is now working with the CIA, offering help where she can as a flight attendant.
 But Cassie likes to get overinvolved, and that gets her mixed up in a murder plot, putting a new target on her back while her friends and family struggle to keep up.